GloriaGio/vqa-stm32mp2/README.md

 After evaluation, the code will save:

-- a JSON file with the evaluation metrics (accuracy per question tupe and overall accuracy)
+- a JSON file with the evaluation metrics (accuracy per question type and overall accuracy)
 - a JSON file containing each question ID along with the answer predicted by the model.

 ### 3.5 Inference

+The script processes the question and image through the selected VQA model and prints the predicted answer to the console.

 ```bash
 python inference.py --model-dir MFBBaseline --question "..." --image-path ....